awarenessxz/java-web-app/app-frontend-react/react-base-app/doc/WEBPACK.md

     - `@babel/preset-typescript` - enables Babel to transform Typescript code into Javascript

 ### Assets
+- `node-sass` - provides binding for Node.js to LibSass, a Sass compiler
 - `css-loader` - load and bundle css into one file.
 Interprets @import and @url() and resolves them.
 For example, if you reference some images like .jpg in css, you need this to resolve it.
 - `style-loader` - injects our styles into our DOM.
 This will put styles into the HTML file, so no separate stylesheet.
 - `sass-loader` - is a loader for Webpack for compiling SCSS/Sass files.